nelsonzhu/go-config/README.md

 * reading from JSON, XML config files
 * reading from buffer
 * hot relaod
-* Marshaling interface easy support other format
+* Marshaling parser interface easy to support other format

 ## Install